A Colorado River Overview:

 Role of the Federal Government in Managing the Colorado River in the Lower Basin

-In essence, the Secretary of the Interior acts as the federal steward of the Colorado River in the Lower Basin, ensuring that the complex system of allocations and deliveries operates in accordance with federal law and the Law of the River.
+In essence, the Secretary of the Interior acts as the federal steward of the Colorado River in the Lower Basin, ensuring that the complex system of entitlements and deliveries operates in accordance with federal law and the Law of the River.
 This role is particularly important in managing the river during periods of drought and shortage, requiring difficult decisions that balance competing water demands.

 Climate Change in the Colorado River Basin